QUOTES-Reaction to Israeli inquiry into killing of Gaza aid workers | Law-Order

 U.S. SECRETARY OF STATE ANTONY BLINKEN "It's very important that Israel is taking full responsibility for this incident.
 It's also important that it appears to be taking steps to hold those responsible accountable.

 "Even more important is that steps are being taken going forward to ensure that something like this can never happen again.
 "As Israel pursues any military operations against Hamas, it has to prioritize the protection of civilians.
-It has to make that job No. 1.
+It has to make that job number one.

 "The IDF has acknowledged its responsibility and its fatal errors in the deadly attack on our convoy in Gaza.
 It is also taking disciplinary action against those in command and committed to other reforms.
 These are important steps forward.
 "However it is also clear from their preliminary investigation that the IDF has deployed deadly force without regard to its own protocols, chain of command and rules of engagement.